-- Ÿ the level of payments received under existing collaboration agreements, licensing agreements and other arrangements; - Ÿ the degree to which we conduct funded development activity on behalf of partners to whom we have out-licensed compounds or programs; - Ý whether we enter into new collaboration agreements, licensing agreements or other arrangements (including, in particular, with respect to cabozantinib) that provide additional capital; - Ÿ our ability to control costs; - \ddot{Y} our ability to remain in compliance with, or amend or cause to be waived, financial covenants contained in agreements with third parties; - Ÿ the amount of our cash and cash equivalents and marketable securities that serve as collateral for bank lines of credit; - Ÿ future clinical trial results; - \ddot{Y} our need to expand our product and clinical development efforts; - \ddot{Y} our ability to share the costs of our clinical development efforts with third parties; - Ÿ the cost and timing of regulatory approvals; - Ÿ the cost of clinical and research supplies of our product candidates; - Ÿ the effect of competing technological and market developments; - Y the filing, maintenance, prosecution, defense and enforcement of patent claims and other intellectual property rights; and - \ddot{Y} the cost of any acquisitions of or investments in businesses, products and technologies.
+- the commercial success of COMETRIQ and the revenues we generate; - the level of payments received under existing collaboration agreements, licensing agreements and other arrangements; - the degree to which we conduct funded development activity on behalf of partners to whom we have out-licensed compounds or programs; - whether we enter into new collaboration agreements, licensing agreements or other arrangements (including, in particular, with respect to COMETRIQ) that provide additional capital; - our ability to control costs; - our ability to remain in compliance with, or amend or cause to be waived, financial covenants contained in agreements with third parties; - the amount of our cash and cash equivalents, short- and long-term investments that serve as collateral for bank lines of credit; - future clinical trial results; - our need to expand our product and clinical development efforts; - · the cost and timing of regulatory approvals; - the cost of clinical and research supplies of our product candidates; - our obligation to share U.S. marketing and commercialization costs for cobimetinib under our collaboration with Genentech; - our ability to share the costs of our clinical development efforts with third parties; - the effect of competing technological and market developments; - the filing, maintenance, prosecution, defense and enforcement of patent claims and other intellectual property rights; and - the cost of any acquisitions of or investments in businesses, products and technologies.

-We may seek to raise funds through the sale of equity or debt securities or through external borrowings.
+We may seek to raise funds, in addition to the proceeds of this offering, through the sale of equity or debt securities or through external borrowings.
 In addition, we may enter into additional strategic partnerships, collaborative arrangements or other strategic transactions.
 It is unclear whether any such partnership, arrangement or transaction will occur, on satisfactory terms or at all, or what the timing and nature of such a partnership, arrangement or transaction may be.
 The sale of equity or convertible debt securities in the future may be dilutive to our stockholders, and debt-financing arrangements may require us to pledge certain assets and enter into covenants that would restrict certain business activities or our ability to incur further indebtedness, and may contain other terms that are not favorable to our stockholders or us.
 If we are unable to obtain adequate funds on reasonable terms, we may be required to curtail operations significantly or obtain funds by entering into financing, supply or collaboration agreements on unattractive terms or we may be required to relinquish rights to technology or product candidates or to grant licenses on terms that are unfavorable to us.

-We may need to obtain additional funding in order to stay in compliance with financial covenants contained in agreements with third parties.
-The terms of our debt owed to Deerfield and SVB contain covenants or events of default requiring us to maintain specified cash balances.
+We may need to obtain additional funding in order to stay in compliance with financial covenants contained in our loan and security agreement with Silicon Valley Bank.
+This agreement contains covenants or events of default requiring us to maintain specified collateral balances.
 The failure to comply with these covenants could result in an acceleration of the underlying debt obligations.
-If we cannot raise additional capital in order to remain in compliance with such covenants or if we are unable to renegotiate such covenants and the lender exercises its remedies under the agreement, we would not be able to operate under our current operating plan.
+If we are unable to remain in compliance with such covenants or if we are unable to renegotiate such covenants and the lender exercises its remedies under the agreement, we would not be able to operate under our current operating plan.